muratkars/workshop/exercise-3/README.md

     ./run/sh
     ```

-4. Validate your staeful workload by checking the services, PODs and PVs created.
+4. Validate your stateful workload by checking the services, PODs and PVC/PVs created.

     ```
     $ kubectl get services